 This article is presented in partnership with the Missouri Beef Council.

 Farm life has always been the way of life for fifth-generation farmers Caleb and Luella Gregory.
-Emmett, their 19-month-old son now marks the sixth generation to be involved in production agriculture.
+Emmett, their young son now marks the first of a sixth generation to be involved in production agriculture.
 Both Caleb and Luella grew up on farms in central Missouri.
 The passion and commitment learned early on continues on their farm in Pike County.

 “It’s not always an easy life, but it is a great life,” Luella explains.